 Quadrant IV: Lagging (si < s and ski < sk)

-2.5 SWOT Analysis
+2.5 SWOT analysis

 SWOT analysis was employed to integrate qualitative stakeholder data with quantitative assessments from LQ and Klassen results.
 This framework was selected for its effectiveness in evaluating strategic direction in agricultural development (Budiman, 2018).
 The SWOT matrix identifies: